 • How often are you going to use it?

 Once you answer these questions, you’ll be able to narrow down what tripod would work best for what you need.
 Considering how you’ll be using the tripod is crucial.
 For example, if you shoot mostly still photos, you’ll probably want to get a tripod that is aimed more for photo use.
-If you’ll be traveling, backpacking, or hiking, you will want a tripod that is lighter or smaller that can be strapped to your backpack.
+If you’ll be traveling, backpacking, or hiking, you will want a tripod that is lighter or smaller that can be strapped to your backpack, rather than a heavy-duty camera tripod.
 Photo and video tripods are different – photo style tripods are designed to take single photos with no movement while video tripods are suited more for movement where you are panning, tilting, and following the action.
 The heads of video tripods have dampers on them to help make the motion smoother.

 Depending on what you’re shooting and how often, you have the option of getting carbon or aluminum alloy tripods.
 It’s important to note that carbon fiber is more expensive and more fragile than aluminum.
 Another thing to consider is weight – carbon fiber is 30% lighter so it would be more suitable when weight is an issue or when you’re hiking, backpacking, or flying.
 The older cinema guys actually prefer wood because the material absorbs most of the dampening of the vibrations that come from the camera.
 It really depends on what you’re doing.